jundalisay/sp/content/en/material/principles/part-2/chapter-02b.md

 This is detected by thought and intuition (a 6th sense feeling).
 This is in the Middle Spatial Layer as the *aetherspace*.

-The division between physical and metaphysical space (and time) is demarcated by the **Spatial Internal Boundary** or SIB.
+The division between physical and metaphysical space (and time) is demarcated by the **Spatial Internal Boundary** or SIB which we call the edge of the universe, explained in the previous chapter.

 {{< img src="/graphics/physics/msq.jpg" alt="The 5 Layers" cap="The SIB is the green horizontal line" >}}

-For example, a kid might be obsessed with playing a certain video game the whole day, and only thinks about playing it.
-He sacrifices his studies, food, and sleep to play.

-In that case, we say that:
-- the idea of the video game occupies most of the space in his abstract mind.
-- there is zero metaphysical distance between his consciousness and the video game.
-- there is a greater distance between him and his studies and food

-A man's girfriend might be on the other side of the world, creating a maximum amount of physical 'Earth-space', as distance, between him and her.
-But she always occupies his mind, so they video call or chat all the time.

-In that case:
-- she, as an idea, occupies the maximum metaphysical space in his mind
-- there is zero metaphysical distance between him and her.

-Material Superhysics focuses on the Physical aspects of the universe and so we will focus on Physical space.

-Metaphysical space will be useful to Material Superhysics in the distant future after humans learn how to cross between universes which have different physical laws from each other.

-So for now, metaphysical space will be mostly important to Bio Superphysics for use in solving mental problems.
+{{< img src="/graphics/physics/edge.jpg" alt="The Edge of the Universe" cap="The Edge of the Universe separates spacetime from the aetherspace" >}}

-### Space is 2-Dimensional
+### Spacetime is 2-Dimensional, The Aetherspace is Arbitrary

 Modern Physics uses differential geometry of Gauss and Riemann to create 3-dimensional worlds or objects.
 This tries to create the world in advance of whatever perceptions are made within that world.